job/console.rpki-client.org/README.md

 PEM print utilities
 ===================

-The `test-mft`, `test-cert`, `test-roa`, and `test-tal` utilities are part of the OpenBSD regression framework.
-To obtain a copy please downlaod the OpenBSD source code tree, update to the latest version using `cvs`.
+The `test-mft`, `test-cert`, `test-roa`, `test-gbr`, and `test-tal` utilities are part of the OpenBSD regression framework.
+To obtain a copy please download the OpenBSD source code tree, update to the latest version using `cvs`.

 easy way: